Rupee crash forces holidaymakers to ditch Italy for Goa

-MUMBAI The rupee's crash has swept away banker Nupur Sood's dream of a holiday in Venice: instead the 35-year-old will settle for cold beers on the beaches of Goa on India's west coast.
+MUMBAI The rupee's crash has swept away banker Nupur Sood's dream of a holiday in Venice: instead the 35-year-old will settle for cold beers on the beaches of Goa.

 "We are pampering ourselves with a leisurely holiday but it will be domestic.
 I guess it is the only way to compensate," said Sood, who plans to stay next month at the plush Grand Hyatt hotel in Goa, managed by Hyatt Hotels Corp (H.N), as a consolation for missing her holiday of a lifetime in Italy.